Peter Pellegrini: Prime Minister of Slovakia

 Made Deputy Prime Minister for Investments in 2016, under Prime Minister Robert Fico, Pellegrini was sworn in as head of government after his predecessor resigned on 15 March 2018 in the wake of the murder of journalist Ján Kuciak.
 President Andrej Kiska approved of Pellegrini's Cabinet on 21 March 2018; 81 members of the National Council voted in favour of approving the cabinet the next week.
 After serving as Acting Interior Minister in April 2018, Pellegrini temporarily took on the role of Finance Minister when Peter Kažimír left to become Governor of the National Bank of Slovakia in 2019.

+After about a year of assuming office, Pellegrini was on 3 May 2019 invited on reception by the president of the United States, Donald Trump, on the occasion of the 30th anniversary of the Velvet Revolution and the 15th anniversary of Slovakia's entry into NATO.
+During the meeting, they discussed issues of energy security, Nordstream 2, illegal migration and Ukraine.
+Trump praised Slovakia's steps to increase the defense budget by two percent within NATO.
 Later, in December 2019, he assumed the office of Minister of Health after Andrea Kalavská resigned.

 His party lost the 2020 parliamentary election to the populist, anti-corruption party Ordinary People led by Igor Matovič.
+On 16 March 2020, the government introduced measures against the spread of COVID-19 pandemic in Slovakia, introduced a state of emergency for state hospitals in Slovakia, closed all schools, limited movement of citizens, closed business establishments and introduced quarantine.

-During the COVID-19 pandemic, as medical supplies began to dwindle, nations began competing for supplies outside their jurisdictions, either paying companies to reroute or seizing equipment intended for other countries.
+During the COVID-19 pandemic in 2020, as medical supplies began to dwindle, nations began competing for supplies outside their jurisdictions, either paying companies to reroute or seizing equipment intended for other countries.
 Pellegrini said he booked two million masks from Ukraine, the requirement was payment in cash.
 However, a German agent appeared, paid more for the masks, and bought them.
-Ukraine Foreign Affairs Minister Dmytro Kuleba responded to the situation by saying there was no country in Europe that would not hunt face masks and respirators around the world.
+Ukraine Foreign Affairs Minister Dmytro Kuleba responded to the situation by saying there was no country in Europe that would not hunt medical masks and respirators around the world.

+Second mandate as Speaker of the National Council

+On 25 October 2023, he was re-elected Speaker of the National Council with 131 votes.